Welcome to Rate Change Central

 The USPS is decreasing its DIM weight divisor from 194 to 166.
 This makes it more important than ever to choose the right type of packaging for what you’re sending.
 DIM weight can make lighter packages in larger boxes, that take up more room, cost more than heavier items in smaller packaging.
 So if you send a 2 lb. item in a box that measures 12” x 12” x 12”, using the USPS cubic inches calculation of 12 x 12 x 12 divided by 166, the dimensional weight of this package becomes 11 pounds, or almost 6 times more than its actual weight.
 We will eliminate the guesswork by helping you to apply the accurate postage for your package no matter the weight and dimension.

-To learn more about DIM weights and other helpful tips on shipping visit our Guide to Office Shipping site.
+To learn more about DIM weights and other helpful tips on shipping view our Guide to Office Shipping.

 You can review the complete USPS price filings with the new prices here.